BasisResearch/collab-creatures/README.rst

 with  `Pyro <https://github.com/pyro-ppl/pyro>`_ and `ChiRho <https://github.com/BasisResearch/chirho>`_
 in the study of animal collaborative behavior.
 The current version focuses on foraging animals and the probabilistic identification of foraging strategies.
-All the functionalities are illustrated in jupyter notebooks (listed further down).
+All the functionalities are illustrated in Jupyter notebooks (listed further down).
 Using the package you can: